Ross Minerd was born on April 23, 1902 in Smithfield, Fayette County, PA, the son of Charles B. and Ada (Tressler) Minerd.

 Seen here, Ross poses with his sister, Lizzie (Minerd) Rankin Rice.

-Ross eventually was released from the hospital, but adding to the tragedy, he suffered a stroke soonafter.
-He died at age 54 just three days after Christmas in 1956.
-He was buried in Fairview Cemetery, following a funeral at the Free Methodist Church led by Rev. Ethel Hardy and Rev. Ernest Collins.
+Suffering from hardening of the arteries and paranoia, he was felled by a stroke and died at age 54 just three days after Christmas in 1956.
+He was buried in Masontown's Fairview Cemetery, following a funeral at the Free Methodist Church led by Rev. Ethel Hardy and Rev. Ernest Collins.

 After Ross died, Ida married her widowed brother in law, John Rice, widower of Elizabeth "Lizzie" (Minerd) Rankin Rice, and lived in Masontown.
 John was a native of Green Bay, WI and a longtime laborer at United States Steel in McKeesport, near Pittsburgh.
 Thus Ida became step-mother of sorts to John's adopted daughter Edna Wilson, who resided in Racine, Racine County, WI, circa 1979.
 John also had step-children from his marriage with Lizzie -- James A. Rankin and Mildred Ada Nugent.